Also available at Barnes and Noble, Apple Books, and other retailers.

-- A global controversy over Israel and it’s future
+- Addressing a global controversy over Israel and its future.

-It is easy to see these challenges as two separate issues, but biblically they are deeply connected.
 Most Christians read the Old Testament as a story about Israel and the New Testament as a radical shift from Israel’s story to the story of the nations.
-When we read the Great Commission it seems to be a dramatic shift in God’s redemptive plan from a focus on Israel to a focus on the nations.
+However, Israel and the nations are deeply connected in both the Old and New Testament.

-- God’s Promise to Ishmael and how it Relates to Israel and the Great Commission
+- How God’s promise to Ishmael relates to Israel and the Great Commission